Exercises

 Do this exercise barefoot or in socks.
 The soles of most shoes are too stiff to push your toes down properly.

 This exercise can cause cramps in your lower legs and feet at night.
-The cramps will go away after a week or two.
-Unless the calf muscle is damaged, in which case it can take much longer.
+The cramps will go away after about two weeks.
+Unless the calf muscle is damaged, in which case it can take a few months.
 The fastest way to get rid of cramps is to stretch the muscle in question.

 This exercise causes strange feelings in your toes.
 But you’ve probably never felt your toes before.
 Which means that any feeling is by definition a strange feeling.

-Do this exercise until you start doing the natural walking exercise.
+Do this exercise until you start doing the natural running exercise.

 Do this first thing in the morning.